Welcome to the Adams & Adams Professional Services LLC website!

 YES!!!
 In addition to the stringent testing and application process, the IRS requires Enrolled Agents to complete 72 hours of continuing education, reported every three years, to maintain their enrolled agent status.
 NAEA members are held to a higher standard, they are obligated to complete 30 hours per year (for a total of 90 hours per three year period).
-Because of the expertise necessary to become an Enrolled Agent and the requirements to maintain the license, there are only about 46,000 practicing Enrolled Agents.
+We at Adams & Adams Professional Services, LLC typically exceed this requirement by taking at minimum 60 hours per year (180 hours per three year period), however often much more that this.
+Because of the expertise necessary to become an Enrolled Agent and the requirements to maintain the license, there are only about 50,000 practicing Enrolled Agents.

 What are the differences between Enrolled Agents and other tax professionals?

 Only Enrolled Agents are required to demonstrate to the IRS their competence in all areas of taxation, representation and ethics before they are given unlimited representation rights before IRS.
 Unlike attorneys and CPA’s, who are state licensed and who may or may not choose to specialize in taxes, all Enrolled Agents specialize in taxation.

 Are Enrolled Agents bound by any ethical standards?

 Enrolled Agents are required to abide by the provisions of the Department of Treasury’s Circular 230, which provides the regulations governing the practice of Enrolled Agents before the IRS.
 NAEA members are also bound by a Code of Ethics and Rules of Professional Conduct of the Association.